 Humans were causing air pollution even in ancient societies, but with the Industrial Revolution, the problem became far more prominent.
 The industrial processes that propelled the world forward also came with some negative repercussions.
-It wasn’t until the latter half of the 20th century that the U.S. began to recognize the severity of the problem and take governmental action to reduce the amount of toxins that were released into the air.
+It wasn’t until the latter half of the 20th century that the U.S. began to recognize the severity of the problem and take governmental action to reduce the number of toxins that were released into the air.

 Scrubbers have been instrumental in helping industrial facilities dramatically reduce the contaminants they release into the environment.
 The result is cleaner air that’s healthier for the planet and for people.
 Some common contaminant types that scrubbers can remove from exhaust streams include:

 - Particulate matter: Some contaminants are solid particles that can pollute the air.
 For example, this includes the carbon particles that smoke contains, along with flammable and explosive dust.
 Particulates in the air can create a hazy appearance and can pose health risks.
 The smallest particles, which are less than 2.5 micrometers across, are the biggest threat to a person’s health since they can get into the lungs and the bloodstream.

 - Acid gases: Acid gases are one of the most common pollutants that necessitate a scrubber.
 Acid gases are harmful and often corrosive.
 Some of the biggest culprits include sulfur oxides, carbon dioxide, hydrogen sulfide, nitric oxide, nitrogen dioxide and hydrochloric acid.
 Carbon dioxide is responsible for about 81% of greenhouse gas emissions from human activities in the U.S. Acid gases like sulfur dioxide and nitrogen oxides contribute to acid rain, which is damaging to the environment.